limkim0530/czdb-search-node/README.md

 // Use the search method to search the database based on the provided IP address const region = searcher.search(IPV4_IP);

-// The returned string format is "Country–Province–City–Region ISP".
-If the search fails, it will return null. console.log(region); // China–Hong Kong  PCCW Limited
+// The returned string format is "Country–Province–City–Region ISP" (Region and ISP are separated by "\t").
+If the search fails, it will return null. console.log(region); // 中国–香港  电讯盈科有限公司

 // Get the database version
 const version = searcher.getVersion();

-console.log(region); // 20250103
+console.log(version); // 20250103
 ```

 ## Example